AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

 **To configure New Relic for Starter environments**:

-1. Find your New Relic license key from the Cloud Console or the Cloud CLI.
+1. Find your New Relic license key from the [!DNL Cloud Console] or the Cloud CLI.

    **Cloud Console method**: